anismerchant/loginjs/Readme.md

 ## Quick Setup

-Create an `index.js` file, and just below your main express server setup, paste the starter code shown below inside of it as illustrated below
+Create an `index.js` file, and paste the starter code as shown below.
+It assumes you've using Express.js.

    ```js
    const express = require('express');